MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamPrimaryChannelMember.md

 This operation is allowed only for channels with a membershipType value of private or shared.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgGroupTeamPrimaryChannelMember](/powershell/module/Microsoft.Graph.Teams/Update-MgGroupTeamPrimaryChannelMember?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)